-Dawn doesn't survive the closing of the Hellmouth and Buffy walks away, determined to keep the promise regarding Dawn's death.
+Dawn doesn't survive the Hellmouth's closing and Buffy walks away, determined to keep her promise regarding Dawn's death.
 Someone watching Sunnydale offers her a chance to do something different, and she jumps at the chance.
 Disclaimer:

 BTVS belongs to Joss Whedon and Stargate SG1 belongs to Jonathan Glassner and Brad Wright.Timeline:

 Buffy sprang up, unfazed by the sword wound to her side.
-The scythe in her hand was a blur of red, black, and silver as it sliced through anything that came within its reach.
+The Scythe in her hand was a blur of red, black and silver as it sliced through anything within its reach.
 She heard Spike screaming and turned to see if he was all right.
-Her mind couldn't grasp what she witnessed; the amulet around his neck beamed a pure bright white.
+Her mind couldn't grasp what she witnessed; the amulet around his neck beamed pure bright white.

 "Get them out of here," Buffy's voice boomed causing the walls to shake.